 To date, Contributions for Nature Platform documents nearly 10,000 contributions by more than 100 IUCN constituents, in terms of spatial documentation of where their conservation and restoration are being undertaken (or will be undertaken) over the decade 2021-2030.
-After validation by IUCN's Regional Offices, this documentation is then analysed to assess potential contributions towards global goals for species extinction risk reduction (using the Species Threat Abatement & Restoration metric) and for climate change mitigation (using the Restoration Barometer).
+After validation by IUCN's Regional Offices, this documentation is then analysed to assess potential contributions towards global goals for species extinction risk reduction (using the Species Threat Abatement & Restoration metric) and for climate change mitigation (using the Restoration metric) and for climate change mitigation (using the Restoration metric).